 Source: This image was created for netivist.org.
 If you want to use it you simply need to attribute it by linking to this page or to https://netivist.org.
 Thanks

 Ridesharing, like any other “sharing economy” business, was born amidst the digital revolution and the economic crisis.
-These innovative business models have solved the problem of underutilized resources – average vehicle occupancy rate in Europe is 1,7.
+These innovative business models have helped solve the problem of underutilized resources – the average vehicle occupancy rate in Europe is 1.7.
 Moreover, ridesharing services have allowed the creation of an additional source of income for many part-time non-professional drivers.
 However, while on-demand transport applications have disrupted the market, they have also found impediments throughout the globe.
-The rapid expansion of ridesharing applications within an unregulated and fragmented market has resulted into several conflicts with the administration, traditional taxi providers, their workers and even their own users.
+The rapid expansion of ridesharing applications within an unregulated and fragmented market has resulted in several conflicts with the administration, traditional taxi providers, their workers and even their own users.

 Among all the existing ridesharing companies, Uber is perhaps the most famous one –and also the most controversial.
-The latest revelations, scandals and problems encountered by the well-known Silicon Valley Start Up have speeded up the resignation of whom until recently was Uber’s CEO, and nearly evangelist, Travis Kalanick.
+The latest revelations, scandals and problems encountered by the well-known Silicon Valley start-up have speeded up the resignation of whom until recently was Uber’s CEO, and nearly evangelist, Travis Kalanick.
 Thus, despite the advantages accompanying to this new phenomenon of the sharing economy, its associated disadvantages and risks have questioned its benefits.
-Unber has certainly disrupted the passenger transportation market, however, many complain of Uber unfair competition and argue that the American company is benefiting of loopholes in regulation.
+Uber has certainly disrupted the passenger transportation market, however, many complain about Uber's unfair competition and argue that the American company is benefiting from loopholes in regulation.

 The regulatory situation in Europe